mui/pigment-css/scripts/README.md

 4. `pnpm release:tag` (push the newly created tag)

 ### Documentation

+NOTE: We currently use the README.md as a documentation, so this step should be skipped.

 `pnpm docs:deploy` to deploy the documentation (it lives at https://material-ui.netlify.app/) with the latest changes.
 Force push if necessary.